 Or, head to the beach and try your luck at surfing (or watching – definitely my choice!).
 How about spending an afternoon exploring Sao Jorge Castle – this is also where you’ll get the best views of the city.

 Want to keep your food costs down but still want to eat like a local?
 Try a taberna.
 It’s a traditional restaurant owned by locals, so you know the food will be amazing.
 Order the bacalhau but save room for dessert.
 You can’t leave Portugal without trying a pasteis de natas.

 Though part of the United Kingdom, Scotland is decidedly different.
 The Scots are very proud of the capital city of Edinburgh, and with good reason.

 Rich in history and the arts, Edinburgh is the epicentre of Scottish culture.
-Backpacking Scotland is a safe, budget friendly option for solo female travellers on their first international vacation.
+Backpacking Scotland is a safe, budget friendly option for solo female travellers.

 The National Museum, the Scottish National Galleries and St. Giles Cathedral are all free.
 For a fantastic view of the city, hike up to Arthur’s Seat.
 Also for great views, climb the Scott Monument.

 On cold days, warm up with a scotch tasting tour or a haunted Edinburgh tour.

 If you aren’t travelling to Edinburgh for the Fringe Festival, avoid the month of August.
 This 3-week festival will see prices skyrocket.

 I loved everything about Luang Prabang.
 It is much friendlier, safer and more interesting than the capital, Vientiane.

 One of the most popular things to do in Luang Prabang is to give morning alms (sai bat) to the local monks.
 Please be respectful of the culture and practice.
 This is not a tourist attraction, but a longstanding buddhist tradition.